Coaching Roles

 • Provide equal training and competition opportunities for all athletes

-• Ensure that practices consist of warm-up, motor skill development, sport skill and cool down
+• Ensure that practices consist of warm-up, motor skill development, sports skills and cool-down

 • Be a good role model by exhibiting good sportsmanship